-Michelle Breen - Head of Information Services at the Glucksman Library, University of Limerick – shares her journey to a leadership role and her thoughts on Advance HE’s Transition to Leadership programme ahead of the 9th cohort.
+Michelle Breen - Head of Information Services at the Glucksman Library, University of Limerick – shares her journey to a leadership role and her thoughts on Advance HE’s Transition to Leadership programme.

 I completed the Advance HE Transition to Leadership programme early in 2017.
 At that time I had been working as a professional librarian for 17 years and aspired to a leadership role in a university library.
 Having interviewed a few times for different posts and been unsuccessful, I sought feedback from my manager and we agreed that a leadership programme would be a good way for me to develop.